-The title already hints most of it, the Acer EI491CR is one of the most breathtaking monitors to grace the side of 2019, ticking most boxes considered relevant for a great gaming experience.
+The title already hints at most of it; the Acer EI491CR is one of the most breathtaking monitors to grace the side of 2019, ticking most boxes considered relevant for a great gaming experience.
 Looking at this monitor’s specifications, we can see that FreeSync 2 HDR is supported alongside 120Hz refresh rates over HDMI 2.0 and DisplayPort 1.2, though 144Hz refresh rates are also possible when using this screen’s overclock mode.
 Acer also lists a variable refresh rate range of 48-120FPS, which should expand to 48-144Hz on overclock mode.

-Acer EI491CR monitor will enable ultra fluid gaming, especially when paired with FreeSync 2 with the most magnificent experience.
-FreeSync 2 also makes an appearance in the monitor’s display of HDR content, via its VESA HDR 400 certification.
+Acer EI491CR monitor will enable ultra fluid gaming, especially when paired with FreeSync 2, with the most magnificent experience.
+FreeSync 2 also makes an appearance in the monitor’s display of HDR content via its VESA HDR 400 certification.
 On the Typical contrast, it stands at 3000:1 and with a typical brightness of 400 cd/m² with color coverage.

-The majestic resolution and aspect ratio of this Acer EI491CR display makes it equivalent to two 1080p monitors set side-by-side, which makes it look like a single screen alternative to a dual-monitor setup, indeed great news for the ultra-wide game lovers.
-Mostly, such a structure with two displays have a bezel in-between the twinned monitors, making it unusable for most modern games; Ultra-wide Acer monitors mitigate this issue entirely.
+The majestic resolution and aspect ratio of this Acer EI491CR display makes it equivalent to two 1080p monitors set side-by-side, which makes it look like a single screen alternative to a dual-monitor setup, indeed, great news for the ultra-wide game lovers.
+Mostly, such a structure with two displays has a bezel in-between the twinned monitors, making it unusable for most modern games; Ultra-wide Acer monitors mitigate this issue entirely.